 ORIGINAL RESEARCH article

 Sec.
-Sports Management, Marketing and Business
+Sports Management, Marketing, and Economics

 Longitudinal Trends in Sport Participation and Retention of Women and Girls